Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

 STR_VAR source_kit      (optional, unless kit_class is omitted)  Name of an existing kit to copy information from for
                         all omitted parameters.
 Specify this parameter and set "visible" to 0 to imitate behavior of the original WeiDU function "COPY_KIT".
-STR_VAR unusable        (required, unless "source_kit" is defined) Unusability code added to kitlist.2da.
-Must be a
+STR_VAR unusable        (optional) Unusability code added to kitlist.2da.
+Must be a positive number in decimal or
-                        positive number in decimal or (preferrably) hexadecimal notation.
+                        (preferrably) hexadecimal notation.
+Omit to inherit usability of source kit or parent class.
                         Note: Defined as string parameter to work around WeiDU restrictions.
 STR_VAR clasweap        (optional) 2DA string added to clasweap.2da.
 STR_VAR weapprof        (optional) 2DA string added to weapprof.2da.